eievui5/sucrose/README.md

 # Sucrose

-A Rust crate for embedded static data from files at build time.
+A Rust crate for embedding static data from files at build time.